Noheliagc/CoffeHouse-Coupon-Analysis/README.md

 ## CoffeeHouse Coupon Acceptance Analysis

 My name is Nohelia Gil, I am based in San Francisco, California.
-This analysis has been conducted as part of an assignment for the Artificial Intelligence and Machine Learning Certification program at UC Berkeley.
+This analysis has been conducted as part of a Practical Aplication for the Artificial Intelligence and Machine Learning Certification program at UC Berkeley.

 In this project, I analyze customer behavior related to CoffeeHouse coupon acceptance.
 Using a dataset collected from drivers through Amazon Mechanical Turk, the goal is to identify patterns and characteristics that influence whether a customer accepts or rejects a CoffeeHouse coupon.
 By exploring factors such as age, income, occupation, and driving habits, I aim to uncover insights that can help businesses better target customers with tailored coupon strategies.